EU AI Act workflow · GDPR-aligned operations

 Obligation Mapping

-Translate assessment outcomes into practical obligation checklists and implementation priorities for EU AI Act readiness.
+Turn the outcome into a concrete obligation checklist and implementation priorities for EU AI Act readiness, grounded in the specific Articles.

 Explore Obligation Mapping